cmvandrevala/cmvandrevala.github.io/teaching/csc/122/labs/i-get-the-point.md

 * Override the `==` operator on `Point` so that it determines if two points are the same coordinate or different coordinates.
 * Override the `!=` operator on `Point` so that it determines if two points are not the same coordinate or different coordinates.
 * Override the `/` operator on `Point` so that it determines midpoint between the two points.
+* Override the `<<` operator on `Point` so that a user can stream a point as if it were a C++ string.
 * Test all of the methods on the class either through unit tests, a driver program, or both.

 ## 📋 Dev Notes

-There might be other methods that you want to implement to help you test this class (like pretty print or a getter for the x / y coordinate).
-Feel free to implement those methods as needed!
+There might be other methods that you want to implement to help you test this class like pretty print or a getter for the x and y coordinates.
+Feel free to implement those methods as needed.

 ## 🖥️ Example Output